iO-Academy/22-jul-browserOs/README.md

 ### Description
 Cuttle OS is a React JS project, styled with Bootstrap and custom CSS to create a browser based OS.
 Modern JavaScript practices were followed throughout including using Context API in React.

-In this Browser based OS, open different different browser programmes including; a random GIF generator, an about page, music player and more.
+In this Browser based OS, open different browser programmes including; a random GIF generator, an about page, music player and more.
 To change the look and feel of the browser you can select from three different themes!

 ##Getting Started